Skip to contents

 tols

-A vector of target balance tolerance values.
+a vector of target balance tolerance values.
+Default is 0.

 s.weights